Mohitpatel9999/thermostat/README.md

 # thermostat

-Entry level VHDL design done as part of an online course to better understabd the FPGA design flow.
+Entry level VHDL design done as part of an online course to better understand the FPGA design flow.